Menu

 • Spellings sent out fortnightly for practise.

-• Times tables practised weekly and need to be fluent up to 12 x 12.
+• Times tables practised weekly and need to be fluent in quick recall up to 12 x 12.

 A Child's War